KevinDayve/KevinDayve.github.io/math/likelihood_estimation.md

 ### 4.3.3.
 The IID Case

-The theorem above applies to the joint density $f(\mathbf{x}|\theta)$.
+The theorem above applies to the joint density $f(\mathbf{x}\mid\theta)$.
 If the data $\mathbf{X} = (X_1, \ldots, X_n)$ are independent and identically distributed (iid), the Fisher Information of the entire sample, $I_n(\theta)$, is simply $n$ times the Fisher Information of a single observation, $I_1(\theta)$.

 Thus, for iid samples, the variance of any unbiased estimator is bounded by:$$\text{Var}(W) \ge \frac{1}{n I_1(\theta)}$$

 ## 5. Challenges and "Non-regular" cases

 The derivation of the MLE via the score function $S(\theta) = 0$ relies heavily on a set of Regularity Conditions.
-The most critical of these conditions requires that the support of the distribution—the set of values for which $f(x|\theta) > 0$ - does not depend on the parameter $\theta$.
+The most critical of these conditions requires that the support of the distribution—the set of values for which $f(x\mid\theta) > 0$ - does not depend on the parameter $\theta$.
 When the domain of the data is dependent on the parameter, the likelihood function often exhibits discontinuities.
 In such cases, the likelihood function is not differentiable everywhere, and the maximum must be found through logical inspection rather than calculus.

 ### 5.1 When Calculus doesn't work

-Recall that finding the MLE typically involves solving $\frac{\partial}{\partial \theta} \ell(\theta | \mathbf{x}) = 0$.
+Recall that finding the MLE typically involves solving $\frac{\partial}{\partial \theta} \ell(\theta \mid \mathbf{x}) = 0$.
 This method implicitly assumes that the maximum lies in the interior of the parameter space and that the function is smooth.If the support of $X$ depends on $\theta$, the parameter $\theta$ usually acts as a hard boundary (a truncation point).
 The likelihood function becomes strictly increasing or decreasing up to this boundary, meaning the derivative will never be zero.
 The maximum occurs at the boundary itself.

 ### 5.2 A canonical example (Uniform distribution)